idaholab/moose/.github/ISSUE_TEMPLATE/bug-report.md

 Steps to reproduce the behavior (input file, or modifications to an existing input file, etc.):

 **Impact**
-Does this prevent you from getting your work down, or is it more of an annoyance?
+Does this prevent you from getting your work done, or is it more of an annoyance?